pankayaraj/Cognitive_Computation-2023_Continual-Learning-With-Curiosity/README.md

 ### 2. Invarient risk minimization

     Since IRM didn't produce much of a difference in the results we didn't include it in the results.
-But if you wanted to try you can set **superseding =      False**and manually try changing the paprmemters on run.py
+But if you wanted to try you can set superseding = False and manually try changing the parameters on run.py